bradfordcondon/divseek-canada-portal/README.md

 docker-compose up -d --build tripal

 # It takes a few minutes until you see an apache start-up notification.
-# Build and run the postgraphql-refseqs
-docker-compose up -d --build postgraphql-refseqs

 # Then, run a non-specific compose build to bring up the rest of the services.
 docker-compose up -d
 ```